 Kyle Smith, who writes interesting movie reviews at National Review, thought it was a boring movie with bad music, and therefore quite a comedown from the original Frozen, which was an imaginative movie with terrific music.
-He also notes in a separate post that it’s a radical Left music and, to support this point, links to a Slate article which does indeed identify Frozen II as a completely woke, radical movie on the subject of colonialism and reparations.
+He also noted in a separate post that it’s a radical Left musical and, to support this point, links to a Slate article which does indeed identify Frozen II as a completely woke, radical movie on the subject of colonialism and reparations.
 (Warning: The Slate article is full of spoilers.)

 I agree and disagree with each of those takes on the movie.
 This is my take, which has some spoilers, although I’ll try to give you fair warning before I move beyond obvious movie review content.

 First, the good parts.
 My Little Bookworm is correct that the animation is completely dazzling, although no more dazzling than in the original Frozen.
 I’m not certain whether there’s much further to go with computer animation that still looks cartoony (as opposed to computer animation that perfectly mimics reality and is quite frightening when you think about the implications).
-From the Norwegian looking Arendelle in which the movie begins, to an enchanted forest, to the scenes of magical ice and snow that Queen Elsa inevitably creates, every shot is breathtaking.
+From the Norwegian-looking Arendelle in which the movie begins, to an enchanted forest, to the scenes of magical ice and snow that Queen Elsa inevitably creates, every shot is breathtaking.

 My Little Bookworm was also right about the costumes.
-Sadly, there aren’t that many costume changes, but costumes that the characters — especially Elsa and her sister, Princess Anna — do wear are elegant, sparkling, flattering, and the kind of stuff every little girl (and, I’m sure, every boy who thinks he’s a girl) dreams of wearing.
+Sadly, there aren’t that many costume changes, but the costumes that the characters — especially Elsa and her sister, Princess Anna — do wear are elegant, sparkling, flattering, and the kind of stuff every little girl (and, I’m sure, every boy who thinks he’s a girl) dreams of wearing.
 The details are incredible, with stitching, line, and accessories that could easily grace a good Paris catwalk.
 And by good, I don’t mean this:

 I mean this:

 The music?
 Ah.
 That’s a hard one.
 When I go to a Disney princess movie, even in the 21st century, I expect something akin to the traditional American songbook: A-B-A-B or A-A-B-B- rhyme schemes, verse-chorus-verse-chorus pattern, and a snappy or sweet melody.
 Sure, Let It Go didn’t quite follow that pattern, but the average little girl could still sing it, even if badly.
 Going back a little further in time, everyone can sing A Dream Is A Wish Your Heart Makes and Supercalifragilisticexpialidocious, but only real singers can replicate any of the songs in Frozen II.
-This distinguishes Frozen II from Moana, the most recent Disney princess music, which some truly lyrical songs, plus a cute rap.
+This distinguishes Frozen II from Moana, the most recent Disney princess music, which had some truly lyrical songs, plus a cute rap.

 Frozen II, however, is not your typical Disney musical.
 Instead, it’s what I call a “pop opera.”
 Unlike a real opera, it’s not entirely sung (or chanted).
 However, like a real opera, the songs are musically complicated and are not tied to the traditional American popular meter and rhyme pattern.
 The big showstopper, Elsa’s Into the Unknown, is a tour de force for Idina Menzel’s yodeling vocal range, but it’s not a user-friendly Disney song.